openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/export_import_course.rst

 Exporting and Importing a Course
 #####################################

 You can :ref:`Export a Course` and :ref:`Import a Course` through Studio.

+When you import and export a course, you work with :ref:`.tar.gz files <Work with the targz file>`.

 To duplicate an existing course for a new run, course creators can use the course re-run option.
 See :ref:`Rerun a Course`.